John Pierce (tenor): Career

 Pierce was extraordinary professor of voice at the University of Michigan School of Music.
 He has lectured at the Department of Music at the University of Minnesota Duluth.

+In 2015, Pierce opened Duluth Fine Pianos, serving the community with pianos and piano service. www.DuluthFinePianos.com.

+He continues to sing with the Lyric Opera of the North (LOON Opera) title role of Rigoletto among others, and as a member of the Twin Ports Tenors.

 Repertoire

 Pierce has appeared in operatic roles including: